jackgoffinet/autoencoded-vocal-analysis/docs/source/index.rst

-..
-AVA documentation master file, created by sphinx-quickstart on Thu Oct 24 10:52:56 2019.
+.. autoencoded-vocal-analysis documentation master file, created by sphinx-quickstart on Thu Oct 24 14:54:03 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Autoencoded Vocal Analysis 0.2.1
+autoencoded-vocal-analysis 0.2.1
 ================================

 .. toctree::